brson/wasm-opt-rs/notes.md

-This file contains a `main` function that calls the previously-described `wasm_opt_sys::init`, that does nothing except fool `rustc` into linking the native code inside the `wasm-opt-sys` crate.
+This file contains a `main` function that calls the previously-described `wasm_opt_sys::init`, which does nothing except fool `rustc` into linking the native code inside the `wasm-opt-sys` crate.

-The `wasm_opt_main` Rust function's only responsibilities are to translate Rust's command-line arguments, to C-compatible command-line arguments, call the C++ `wasm_opt_main`, and report its error code.
+The `wasm_opt_main` Rust function's only responsibilities are to translate Rust's command-line arguments to C-compatible command-line arguments, call the C++ `wasm_opt_main`, and report its error code.